- To understand how to retire a policy

 - Locate the retire option in the blue bar at the top right.

 If this link is not visible, the Site Administrator may have removed the ability to retire or the account being used may not have appropriate permissions to retire.
+Policies that havve pending versions are not able to be retired until the pending version completes the workflow, or the pending version is deleted.

 - After clicking the Retire link, a prompt will ask for a summary of changes.
 In other words, describe the rationale for retiring this policy (1).